activatedgeek/blog/content/wishlist/index.md

 ### Kernels

 Kernels can be applied to almost any kind of data and provide a notion of "similarity".
+They are like the *grand-old-daddy* of feature representation (and quite powerful at that).
 The famous Representer Theorem and its generalizations provide a powerful list of results, many of which I don't fully understand.
-See references
-{{<cite bib="scholkopf2001learning">}} for my readings.
+See references {{<cite bib="scholkopf2001learning">}} for my readings.

 ### MCMC Diagnostics